Robert Niță: Career

 Robert Niţă was born in Bucharest, and his first club was Steaua București in Romania.
 He later joined Corvinul Hunedoara, Cimentul Fieni and Oțelul Galați where he was one of the best players in the team.
 In 1999, he returned to Steaua for a short period.
 Next signed with Foresta Suceava and scored 9 goals in 15 matches.
 In 2000, he came to Rapid București, season 2000–01 he finished 3rd place in the top scores classification with 14 goals (9 scored for Foresta Suceava) in Liga I. In 2004, he was bought by Israelian team Hapoel Be'er Sheva.
 Is next signed with Gloria Bistriţa and Pandurii Târgu-Jiu.
 In 2008, he joined Viettel from Vietnam and retired there.

 International career

 Robert Niţă has played 30 times for the Romania U-17 and he scored 12 goals.

 He played also for Romania U-21 9 games and he scored 2 goals.

+Personal life

+His son, Andreas, was also a professional footballer.